 The length of an SEC audit varies case by case based on the size of the company and how well your records are maintained.
 However, if the books are in good shape then it usually lasts somewhere between three to six weeks.

 There are different parts of an SEC exam or inspection.
-We’ve broken it down to provide firms an idea of what is most likely going to happen once the audit begins.
+We’ve broken it down to provide firms with an idea of what is most likely going to happen once the audit begins.

 - Part 1: Contact/Scheduling